 - There is a large scope of tax evasion if progressive taxes are implied in an economy because it becomes a gateway for the rich income group to hide their wealth and represent only a nominal amount as their income that automatically enables them to fall into a lower tax bracket.

 - Progressive taxation leads to dishonesty and false statements in tax return forms, which ultimately leads to loss of revenue of the government through unfair means.

 - The imposition of such a tax creates an adverse effect on the growth of industry and commerce.
 It is based on the inaccurate assumption of diminishing marginal utility of money.
 Marginal utility being a subjective occurrence as it is wrong to assume that money utility declines with the increase in income.

 - Progressive taxation is extremely capricious and uncertain, there is no standardized rule or principle to which such tax rates are fixed.
 There is no thumb rule of guidance to which rates of brackets must be adopted.
 Different nations imply different tax rates as economy income distribution varies from one to another.

 - Some of the opinions hold that progressive taxes are unjust as the income class that incurs a higher income through their honest means must pay a higher rate of tax.

-- As the taxes received from the richer class is redistributed from to the poor class through various government programs, some may perceive as this as socialism.
+- As the taxes received from the richer class are redistributed from the poor class through various government programs, some may perceive this as socialism.

 This has been a guide to what is Progressive Tax and its definition.
 Here we discuss its Progressive Taxation examples along with its Pros and Cons.
 You may also have a look at these articles below to learn more about Accounting basics –